 The County retains independent certified public accountants to audit the County's financial statements.
 The current audit report covers the years ended December 31, 2006 and 2005 and may be found attached as APPENDIX B to this Official Statement.
-The County's financial statements are prepared in accordance with generally accepted accounting principles ("GAAP").
+The County's financial statements are prepared in accordance with GAAP.